contimatteo/MetaRL-RL2/README.md

 ```

 ### Configurations
 The base structure of the json configurations file can be found inside [this file](./configs/default.json).
-Look at the [configs](./config/) folder for additional configuration examples.
+Look at the [configs](./configs/) folder for additional configuration examples.

 ### Training
-In order to train all the models from scratch, you can uncomment all thw rows
-inside [this file](./scripts/train.all.sh).
+In order to train all the models from scratch, you can uncomment all the rows inside [this file](./scripts/train.all.sh).
 Once you have done that, you have to run:
 ```
 $ sh scripts/train.all.sh
 ```